ThomasChauve/aita/docs/source/Documentation/Documentation.rst

 **Warning :** The 'bandwidth' parameter is crutial parameter to set.
 It can have a strong influence on your pole figure and you interpretation.
-You should set it up carefully and be critic on your PDF.
-Here we show different pole figure for different bandwidth value
+You should set it up carefully and be critic on your pole figure.
+Here we show different pole figure for different bandwidth value using the same data as input.

 .. code:: ipython3